Aaron Altherr

-Aaron Samuel Altherr (/ɑːlˈtɛər/ ahl-TAIR; born January 14, 1991) is a German-American professional baseball outfielder for the Cleburne Railroaders of the American Association of Professional Baseball.
+Aaron Samuel Altherr (/ɑːlˈtɛər/ ahl-TAIR; born January 14, 1991) is a German-American professional baseball outfielder for the Chicago Dogs of the American Association of Professional Baseball.
 He was drafted by the Philadelphia Phillies in the ninth round of the 2009 Major League Baseball draft.
 Altherr has played in Major League Baseball (MLB) for the Phillies, San Francisco Giants, and New York Mets.
 He has also played in the KBO League for the NC Dinos.

 Early life

 Altherr was born in Germany, where his mother, Michelle, a member of the United States Air Force, was stationed.
-His father, Frank, is German and played in Bundesliga for 1.
-FC Kaiserslautern.
+His father, Frank, is German and played twice in 2.
+Bundesliga for FC Homburg.
 Altherr grew up moving frequently, spending time in Kansas City and Arizona.